Monte Carlo Diagonalization for Hubbard Model: Results

 \section{Results}

 We now examine the validity of the method for multiple systems, exploring different sizes ($N_c$), geometries, and fractions of states ($f$).
 We mainly compare the resulting DOS ($A(\omega)$) and the ground state energies.
-Throughout the article, we use $U=8$ and $t=1$.
-We apply periodic boundary conditions: for the linear cluster, we use a 1D lattice, and for the bi-dimensional cluster, we use a 2D lattice.
-Throughout the article, $\beta = 0.2$.
+Throughout the article, we use $t=1$ and $\eta=0.05$.
+We also use $U=8$ except for Fig.~\ref{fig:var_u} and $\beta = 0.2$ except for Fig.~\ref{fig:methods}.
+We apply periodic boundary conditions: for the linear cluster, we use a 1D periodic boundary conditions, and for the bi-dimensional cluster, we use a 2D periodic boundary conditions (with the superlattice vectors specified).